DoubleCZ/nzkfc_drone/README.md

 - **Collision Detection** — FPV control includes raycast-based collision detection to prevent flying through walls and terrain.
 - **Spotlight** — A toggleable front-mounted spotlight, controllable from the target menu or via `L` in FPV mode.
 Angle, colour, brightness, distance and cone width are all configurable.
 - **Native GTA Audio** — Uses GTA's built-in `DLC_BTL_Drone_Sounds` audio bank.
 No external sound files required.
-- **Fully Configurable** — All behaviour, offsets, speeds, battery drain, healing settings, spotlight settings and more are in a single `config.lua`.
+- **Fully Configurable** — All behaviour, offsets, speeds, battery drain, healing settings, spotlight settings, Job restrictions and more are in a single `config.lua`.

 ---